drodri/opencv-getting-started/README.md

 In the previous step, an existing biicode block with examples was opened in order to get started.
 To start from scratch your own application, you should do the following:

-	$ bii init mycvproject
+	$ bii init mycvproject -L
 	$ cd mycvproject

-The nex line just create a myuser/myblock folder inside "blocks" with a simple "Hello World" main.cpp inside it.
-You can also do it by hand

-	$ bii new myuser/myblock --hello=cpp

-Now replace your main.cpp contents inside blocks/myuser/myblock with your app code.
-Put the includes as:
+Now you can just write a main.cpp file in this folder and #include OpenCV as:

 	#include "diego/opencv/opencv/cv.h"